AmpereComputingAI/ampere_model_library/speech_recognition/rnnt/README.md

 To get detailed information on the script's recognized arguments run it with -h flag for help.

-For PyTorch implementation the precision (with a flag "-p") as well as framework (with a fla "--framework") have to be specified.\
+For PyTorch implementation the path to model (with a flag "-m"), the precision (with a flag "-p") as well as framework (with a flag "-f") have to be specified.

 Example command for PyTorch:

 ```
-python3 run.py -p fp32 --framework pytorch
+python3 run.py -m path/to/model.pt -p fp32 -f pytorch
 ```